 - 3 eggs, beaten well

-- 1 cup Green Chile Enchilada Sauce (from a 15 oz. can, freeze the rest for another use.)
+- 1 cup Green Chile Enchilada Sauce (see notes)

-- 1 1/2 cups Low-Fat Mexican Four Cheese Blend (I use the blend from Costco which has 6 grams of fat in 1/4 cup)
+- 1 1/2 cups Mexican Four Cheese Blend

 - Preheat oven to 375F/190C.

-- Heat 2 tsp. olive oil in a large heavy non-stick pan, add the onions, and saute over medium-high heat until onions are browned, about 5-6 minutes.
+- Heat 2 tsp. olive oil in a large heavy non-stick pan, add the onions, and cook over medium-high heat until onions are browned, about 5-6 minutes.
 Remove onions to a small bowl.